NoahZuo/noahzuo.github.io/source/_posts/dive-into-physx-broad-phase-in-ue4.md

 # Introduction

-The `Broad Phase`'s `Update` function like `BroadPhaseSAP::Update` or `BroadPhaseMBP::Update`can cost lots of performance, especially when you have millions of rigid bodies or fast-moving rigid bodies in your scene.
+The `Broad Phase`'s `Update` function like `BroadPhaseSAP::Update` or `BroadPhaseMBP::Update`can cost lots of performance, especially when there are millions of rigid bodies or fast-moving rigid bodies in your scene.

-And it is so common that the performance issue is even worse on a dedicated server because of single-thread CPU-Dispatcher.
+And it is so common that the performance issue is even worse on a dedicated server because of `PhysX`'s single-thread CPU-Dispatcher.

 # About Broad Phase